JoelvanIngen/MinProg-AH/README.md

 ## Run
-By running main.py, there is a small UI that allows the user to enter a sequence and select an algorithm alongside paramaters and heuristcs.
+By running main.py, there is a small UI in the terminal that allows the user to enter a sequence and select an algorithm alongside paramaters and heuristcs.
 More information on these parameters and heuristics is read below.

 ## Separate Experiments (milestone)